-The Task Manager app from Windows is a very important feature of this operating system, and nearly everyone has used it on their Windows devices and computers.
-We also think that the most frequent use of this tool is to close apps that no longer respond.
-Besides that, the Task Manager gives you a perspective of the resources available on your devices, how they are used, the performance of your Windows device and so on.
-If you get bored with the default Task Manager and you want to use an alternative that meets your needs in a better way, read this roundup and discover the best alternatives:
+The Task Manager app from Windows is an essential feature of the operating system, and nearly everyone has used it on their computers.
+We also think that the most frequent use of this tool is to close apps that no longer respond to clicks and commands.
+Besides that, the Task Manager gives you a perspective of the resources available on your devices, how they are used, the performance of your Windows device, and so on.

 You may not know what a dump file is, but you may have noticed Windows 10 mentioning a dump file when it crashes into a Blue Screen of Death (BSOD).
 A dump file is a snapshot of an app or process, at the time when the file is created.
 The dump file shows what was executed and loaded in memory by the app or process for which the file is created, what crashed, which error(s) took place, and so on.
 The data from a dump file is always useful for troubleshooting problems with apps, drivers, and operating systems.